Skip to the content

 Millennium Gallery

-Enjoy a special evening of live music and poetry curated by Otis Mensah, featuring a screening of Otis Mensah and Jamal Sterrett’s film Come Beautify the Night and an exclusive in-person conversation with the artists.
+The evening will include an exclusive screening of Otis Mensah and Jamal Sterrett’s film Come Beautify the Night, and an exclusive artist in-conversation.

 Otis Mensah